Sohailtanveer1/Credit_Card_Data_Pipeline_GCP/README.md

 All Spark job logic and paths are dynamically controlled via **config JSON files** stored in the `cred_config` GCS bucket.
 These include:

-- Input/output paths
+- raw_list.json : Contain all the source names of csv files along with input and output paths for lz_to_bronze.py script.
-- Column transformation rules
+- bronze_silver_logic.json: Contains all the Column transformation rules like rename column list, cast column list along with drop null column name.
 - Table definitions for BigQuery
 - Data validation parameters